Self Employed Carpenter

 "Oh?
 I didn't know you were leaving so soon."

 "It's best this way," he said.
-"I don't really want to say goodbye to my friends in Texas, and the longer I wait, the more difficult it will be.
+"I don't want to say goodbye to my friends in Texas.
+The longer I wait, the more difficult it will be.
 You are one of those friends..."

 "I feel the same way, Steve."